Ikayherce/Leonascatcafe/README.md

 4- Deployment from the Github repository https://github.com/Ikayherce/Leonascatcafe .

 ## Unfixed bugs
-The page 'Ourcats.html' overflows when you open it in a cell phone.
-Refreshing the page fixes it, I couldn't identify why it happens.
+The page 'Ourcats.html' sometimes shows an overflow when you open it in a cell phone.
+I couldn't identify why it happens, but when it does refreshing the page solves it.

 ## Credits
 ### Content